microsoft/vcpkg-tool/docs/command-guidelines.md

 - [ ] An entry point function named `vcpkg::command_command_name_and_exit` corresponding with one of
       the CommandFn prototypes in `commands.h`.
 Note that the dashes are replaced with underscores to make this a valid C++ identifier.
+- [ ] A localization message named CmdCommandNameSynopsis with a short synopsis.
+- [ ] One or more examples named CmdCommandNameExample1, CmdCommandNameExample2, ....
+If possible,
+      some examples should use `<placeholders>` and some should use real data.
+Example:
+      `vcpkg install <package name>`
+      `vcpkg install zlib`
 - [ ] An `extern const CommandMetadata CommandCommandNameMetadata` describing the command connected to `vcpkg help`, unless the command is not intended for users to use.
+- [ ] An entry in print_command_list_usage(), if appropriate.
 - [ ] A documentation page on vcpkg learn.microsoft.com, unless the command is not intended for users to use.